ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/custom_branding.md

 ---
-title: Branding
+title: Custom branding
 ---

-The theme is made so one can easily customize the styling and add personal branding to the website.
+The theme is designed so you can customize the styling and add your own branding to the website.

 ## Branding in the top navigation

 Change the icon in the topnav by adding a `main_logo.svg` file in the `/assets/img/` directory.
-If you want to use another file format or use a different filename, please specify this in the theme variable section of the `_config.yml` file.
-For more info on this config file please visit our [Configuring the theme](configuring_theme) - page.
+If you want to use another file format or a different filename, specify this in the theme variable section of the `_config.yml` file.
+For more information, see [Configuring the theme](configuring_theme).

 ```yml
 theme_variables: